-FoND’s very successful Afternoon Tea Garden Party this summer also provided a wonderful setting for an emotional reunion of over 40 Notre Dame ‘old girls’, ranging in age from 30 to 90.
+FoND’s very successful Afternoon Tea Garden Party in May 2019 also provided a wonderful setting for an emotional reunion of over 40 Notre Dame ‘old girls’, ranging in age from 30 to 90.

-Former Head Girl Freda Wallin (nee Farr), who celebrated her 90th birthday last December, was guest of honour and attended the tea with her younger sister, Frances Harryman (Farr) who was also Head Girl during her time here.
+Former Head Girl Freda Wallin (nee Farr), who celebrated her 90th birthday in December 2018, was guest of honour and attended the tea with her younger sister, Frances Harryman (Farr) who was also Head Girl during her time here.
 To mark the occasion, Chaplain Georgia Hopkins – another alumna and Head Girl in 1991/2 – presented Freda with a beautiful blue and yellow bouquet of flowers.
-It was fitting that Georgia was accompanied by a representative of the next generation to come through the school – her four year old daughter, Gabrielle, who attends the Nursery.
-Maybe Gabrielle will be Head Girl one day too!
+It was fitting that Georgia was accompanied by a representative of the next generation to come through the school – her four year old daughter, Gabrielle.

 The tea was also attended by Sister Anne Gill, Sister Faith Ede, Sister Maria Quinn and Sister Anne Bayley, who remembered many of the guests and in some cases, either taught them or were actually at school here with them.
 All the alumnae enjoyed the exhibition of old photographs plus the chance to leaf through yearbooks and photo albums.
 The tea was followed by a tour of the school, hosted by teachers and Year 10 volunteers.
 The ‘old girls’ loved seeing how the school had developed, while their hosts learned a huge amount about Notre Dame’s history.